 We insist that no other software run on this machine.
 Only Fusion Installer, Fusion Server, and Symmetry may run here.
 The machine must not be used for other services such as file sharing.
 The machine should not be used to access the web through a browser.
 In essence, the machine should not be used except by our support team or by someone assigned to take care of specific tasks such as operating system updates.

-If you run anti-virus software, you must set it up to exclude the Fusion folder (located in the Documents folder) from virus scanning.
+If you run anti-virus software, you may need set it up to exclude the Fusion folder located in the ProgramData folder from virus scanning.

 It is preferable that the OS account not have a password.
 If you insist on this, we may need access to this password during trouble-shooting incidents.